-The new release is the culmination of three beta test firmwares
+The new release is the culmination of three beta test firmware

 Now allows multiple bike profile, which is a much more effective for balancing various sensors.
 Which is something that several other GPS manufacturers all have in place, but so far, none have really nailed the functionality.

-A major change is the reduction in the use of the smart phone, allowing you to control more of the functions from the Hammerhead Karoo directly, which is a great additional.
+A major change is a reduction in the use of the smartphone, allowing you to control more of the functions from the Hammerhead Karoo directly, which is a great addition.
 Given that the Karoo is built on Android the ability to use your phone less is welcome, and frankly very sensible

 Taking direct feedback from the mountain bike users, the map will now, with a tap, auto-rotate with North upwards.
 A lot of the changes have been driven actually following several users feedback on a recent survey